OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/NullableClass.md

 ### SetDatetimeProp

-`func (o *NullableClass) SetDatetimeProp(v NullableTime.Time)`
+`func (o *NullableClass) SetDatetimeProp(v NullableTime)`

-SetDatetimeProp gets a reference to the given NullableTime.Time and assigns it to the DatetimeProp field.
+SetDatetimeProp gets a reference to the given NullableTime and assigns it to the DatetimeProp field.

 ### SetDatetimePropExplicitNull